iterative/dvc.org/content/docs/user-guide/how-to/add-output-to-stage.md

 <abbr>outputs</abbr> for a stage while creating it, and then later want to add
 an output to that stage.

-Running a stage to specify additional output is an expensive step as, it requires time and resources to execute the command.
+Running a stage to specify additional output is an expensive step, as it requires time and resources to execute the command.
 Follow the steps listed below to add an output to the stage without running it again.